Our Work

 Photo: ©Philip Bogdan

-Let us know if you are interested in participating in the 2025 cleanup.
+Let us know if you are interested in participating in this year’s cleanup.
 Please submit the form below so we can best organize our intrepid team of volunteers.
+Community credit hours are provided for students who bring their forms.
+We supply gloves and plastic bags.

 Do you want to lead volunteers to clean up a trash spot in your neighborhood? (check one)